-Forev vord1

-Introc luction2

-Natio nal Context3
+Foreword 1

+Introduction 2

+National Context 3

-Local Context4
+Local Context 4

+Working in Partnership 7

 Local Priorities

-1. As part of a Community Partnership approach, we will make people safer in their homes9
+As part of a Community Partnership approach, we will make people safer in their homes.
+9

-2. We will promote Community Resilience whilst contributing to improved outcomes for people involved in non-fire emergencies
+• We will promote Community Resilience whilst contributing to improved outcomes for people involved in non-fire emergencies s.
+10

-3. Together with our Community Partners, we will contribute to making Scottish Borders roads safer
+Together with our Community Partners, we will contribute to making Scottish Borders roads safer.
+11

-4. As part of a Community Partnership, we will challenge Anti-Social Behaviour
+As part of a Community Partnership, we will challenge anti-social behaviour.
+12

-5. In partnership, we will aim to reduce the occurrence and impact of Unwanted Fire Alarm Signals
+In partnership, we will aim to reduce the occurrence and impact of Unwanted Fire Alarm Signals.
+13

-Revie ew14

-Tell u s what you think14
+Review 14

+Contact Us 14